OfficeDev/hands-on-labs/O3659/O3659-1 WebSDK/Skype_for_Business_Web_SDK.md

     ```
     This method uses the **conversationsManager** to listen for incoming notifications for chat requests.
 If another user starts a conversation with the logged-in user, this method will pick up the notification and render the conversation control in the same way that starting a conversation occurred in the previous step.

-3. In order to end a conversation, place the following method into the `Home.js` file:
+3. To end a conversation, place the following method into the `Home.js` file:

 	```javascript
     function endConversation() {